Rating: ![]()

 Very similar to Yamamoto Yoko: Starship Girl, though that series is less wacky.
 Project A-ko is also in a similar vein, but is more consistent, features a much more solid world, and the references are mostly anime-based so easier to get.
 A lot of it also reminded me of Battle Athletes Victory, and it of course has something in common with just about every comedy involving a bunch of girls in space.

-The DVD isn't remarkable except for its low price (even when it was initially released, and it's cheaper now), but is another solid Bandai production.
+The DVD isn't remarkable except for its low price when it first hit the market, but is another solid Bandai production.
 The only extra is an image gallery, but the menus are cute and the disc features a very sharp video transfer and crisp 3-channel Dolby audio in Japanese and English, plus of course a subtitle track.

 Mostly quite clean, but the vast not-quite-nudity in the final episode easily brings it into the 13-up category, if not 16-up.